APAF-bioinformatics/MultiScholaR/README.md

 ## Attributions

 Derived from [ProteomeRiver](https://bitbucket.org/cmri-bioinformatics/proteomeriver/src/main/) (LGPLv3).
 Significant modifications by APAF-bioinformatics.
-AI assistance used responsibly in development.
+AI assistance was used to best-in-class standards during development of this framework.